 (a) Confidential Information.
 Except as directed or authorized by the Company, Executive agrees that Executive will not, at any time during or after the Term of Employment, make use of or divulge to any other Person any trade or business secret, process, method or means, or any other confidential information concerning the business or policies of the Company or any of its divisions, subsidiaries or Affiliates (whether or not recorded in documentary form, or stored on any magnetic or optical disk or memory or other object) that Executive may have learned in connection with Executive's employment hereunder and that Executive knows to be confidential or proprietary ("Confidential Information").
 Executive's obligation under this Section 9(a) shall not apply to any information that (i) is known publicly without the fault of Executive; (ii) is in the public domain or hereafter enters the public domain without the fault of Executive; (iii) is known to Executive prior to Executive's receipt of such information from the Company, as evidenced by written records of Executive; or (iv) is hereafter disclosed to Executive by a third party not under an obligation of confidence to the Company.
-Executive agrees not to remove from the premises of the Company, except as an employee of the Company in pursuit of the business of the Company or except as specifically permitted by the Company, any document or other object containing or reflecting any such Confidential Information.
+Executive agrees not to remove from the premises of the Company, any document or other object containing or reflecting any such Confidential Information.
 Executive recognizes that all such documents and objects, whether developed by Executive or by someone else, will be the sole exclusive property of the Company.
 Upon termination of Executive's employment hereunder, Executive shall forthwith deliver to the Company all such Confidential Information, including without limitation all lists of customers, correspondence, accounts, records and any other documents or property made or held by Executive or under Executive's control in relation to the business or affairs of the Company or its divisions, subsidiaries or Affiliates, and no copy of any such Confidential Information shall be retained by Executive.